Senter-7/CampusForge/backend/HELP.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+# Getting Started with the backend

+### config

+Enables Web Security:
+    @EnableWebSecurity activates Spring Security.

+SecurityFilterChain Bean:

+    Disables CSRF protection (good for APIs).
+    Enables CORS using the custom configuration.
+    Allows all requests to /api/auth/** (register, login) without authentication.
+    Requires authentication for all other endpoints.
+    Sets session management to stateless (no server-side sessions; uses JWT).
+CORS Configuration:
+    Allows requests from any origin (*).
+    Permits common HTTP methods and headers.
+    Supports credentials.
+Password Encoder Bean:
+    Uses BCrypt for secure password hashing.
+### controller
+Handles HTTP requests and responses.
+Defines API endpoints and maps them to service methods.

+### dto
+Used to transfer data between layers (especially between controller and service).
+Helps shape request/response payloads and hides internal entity details.

+### entity
+Represents a table in the database.
+Defines the structure of your data and is managed by JPA/Hibernate.

+### repository
+Provides CRUD operations for entities.
+Interfaces with the database using Spring Data JPA.

+### service
+Contains business logic.
+Called by controllers to process requests, interact with repositories, and return results.

+### util
+Helper classes for common tasks (e.g., JWT generation, string manipulation).
+Not tied to business logic or data access.

+### application.properties
+env file that stores the global variables being used
+### BackendApplication.java
+### target
+### mvnw
+### mvnw.cmd
+### pom.xml